 Need help deciding on your high-efficiency furnace?
-Make sure to look at the following list while determining which make and model is right for you.
+Make sure to look at the following list while determining which make and model are right for you.

 High-Efficiency Furnace Size